lhnguyen102/cuTAGI/docs/index.rst

 Acknowledgements
 ----------------

-We acknowledge the financial support from ...
+We acknowledge the financial support from the Natural Sciences and Engineering Research Council of Canada, Hydro-Québec, and the Quebec transportation Ministry and in the development of the pyTAGI library.

 License
 -------